vaccovecrana/gitflow-oss-java-slim/gs-docs/04-bootstrap/index.md

 The previous sections outlined the concepts and structure behind this framework.

 The following is a quick walk-through on how to create an Org config from scratch, and configure a single Gradle project to adhere to it.
-In this example, PMD is disabled and only external OSS publication support is enabled.
+In this example, only external OSS publication support is enabled.

 Start by creating an Org config template, filling in required parameters: